-- Create a plan and schedule tasks to figure out if your idea can actually turn into a real business.
-I’ll go into more detail on testing your idea in step 2 of the Lean Planning process.
+- Create a plan and schedule tasks to test your idea with potential customers before you start your business.
+You want to make sure you can actually turn your idea into a real business.
+I’ll go into more detail on testing your idea in step two of the Lean Planning process.

 These schedules will evolve as you go, so don’t spend a lot of time initially documenting every last step you’re going to take to launch your business.
 Instead, plot out the next few steps you’re going to take.
 When those steps are done, come back add more steps as you go.
 After all, Lean Planning is an ongoing process, not just a one-time event.

-As you flesh out your business idea, you’ll need to think about how your business makes money—this is often called the “business model” for the business.
-For most businesses, this is a straight-forward concept.
+As you flesh out your business idea, you’ll need to think about how your business makes money—this is often called a “business model.”
+For most businesses, this is a straightforward concept.
 You sell your product or service to your customers and you have a budget to cover your expenses.

 Initially, don’t even bother to build out a detailed financial forecast on your pitch.
-Instead, you can just list out your primary revenue streams and major expenses.
+Instead, you can just list out your primary revenue streams and major expenses as bulleted lists.
 Later, you’ll want to come back and create a proper sales forecast, expense budget, and cash flow forecast.
 But, for now, just think in broad strokes.